Pkadon/Akatsuki-Towa/README.md

    -  creates readable text files from the avg json files in `generate_scripts/MonoBehaviour`, and uses the created dictionaries to place them in a similar folder structure

  - **`4_make_menus.py`:**
-   - combines the json files in `generate_scripts/extra_json` into dictionaries, and then uses that dictionary to build the `episodelist.rpy` and `questlog.rpy` menu files for Akatsuki Towa
+   - combines the json files in `generate_scripts/extra_json` into dictionaries, and then uses that dictionary to build the `episodelist.json` menu file for Akatsuki Towa

  - **`5_generate_script.py`:**
    - uses `avg_role.json`, `bgm.json`, `sfx.json`, `voice.json`